mazhengcn/talks/2025-07-10/src/pages/apnn.md

 \end{equation*}
 $$

-<font color=red> Notice that the Boltzmann-BGK equation is an integro-differential equation with its nonlinear and non-local collision operator. </font>
+<div text-pink7>Notice that the Boltzmann-BGK equation is an integro-differential equation with its nonlinear and non-local collision operator. </div>

 ---